-Jacques Rene Hébert (1757-1794) was a populist journalist who led the most radical sections of sans culottes.
-Born in Normandy, Hébert was encouraged to become a lawyer by his father, a former judge – however by the mid-1780s Hébert had moved to Paris, where he eked out a living writing plays and pamphlets.
-As revolutionary sentiments intensified, Hébert’s writing became more political: he slammed the royal family and the Second Estate for their profligate lifestyle and their disdain for the ordinary people.
+Jacques Rene Hébert (1757-1794) was a populist journalist who led the most radical sections of the Paris sans-culottes.
+Born in Normandy, Hébert was encouraged to become a lawyer by his father, a former judge.
+By the mid-1780s Hébert had moved to Paris, where he eked out a living writing plays and pamphlets.
+As revolutionary sentiments intensified, Hébert’s writing became more political: he slammed Louis XVI, the royal family and the Second Estate for their profligate lifestyle and disdain for the ordinary people.
 In 1790 Hébert formed his own newspaper, Le Pere Duchesne, one of several to bear this title.
-Written in plain, often earthy language, Le Pere Duchesne was most certainly aimed at the urban sans culottes.
-Within a few months it was the most popular newspaper in Paris, thrusting Hébert into the political spotlight.
+Written in plain, often earthy language, Le Pere Duchesne was most certainly aimed at the urban sans-culottes.
+Within a few months, it was the most popular newspaper in Paris, thrusting Hébert into the political spotlight.
 He joined the Cordeliers Club in 1791 and became a member of the Paris Commune after its seizure by radicals in August 1792.
-Like Marat, Hébert attacked anyone and everyone he perceived to be ‘enemies of the revolution’.
+Like Jean-Paul Marat, Hébert attacked anyone and everyone he perceived to be ‘enemies of the revolution’.
 His rants against the Girondins in 1793 were instrumental in their inciting their arrest.
-In September 1793 Hébert and his sans culotte followers gatecrashed the National Convention, demanding the introduction of fixed food prices.
+In September 1793 Hébert and his sans-culotte followers gatecrashed the National Convention, demanding the introduction of fixed food prices.
 This marked the zenith of Hébert’s influence – but also the beginning of his demise.
-Within weeks he was also attacking Danton and the Indulgents, then Robespierre and the Committee of Public Safety.
+Within weeks he was also attacking Georges Danton and the Indulgents, then Robespierre and the Committee of Public Safety.
 Hébert and his followers were arrested in March 1794, given a show trial then executed a fortnight later.